30+ Healthy Meal Prep Ideas For Lunch & Dinner

 Like all the recipes in this roundup, I’ve focused on stir-fries that are balanced in nutrition!
 The two below are vegetarian, but if you prefer meat, you can easily swap out the tempeh or tofu.

-If you’re meal prepping in the winter months, you might be craving some cozy soups or chilis!
+If you’re meal prepping in the winter months, you might be craving something cozy and warm!
 There’s nothing like coming home after a long, cold day to something warming and nutritious.

 Soups can easily be prepped in advance and stored in the fridge for a few days, or in the freezer for longer.
 A great thing about soups is that they reheat great in the microwave or on the stove.